munfeiwoo/Todoist/README.md

 # Overview of the test structure or framework
-Overall test framework is based on pytest and following page object model concept to improve on maintainability of the UI or codes.
+Overall the test framework is based on pytest and I am following page object model concept to improve on maintainability of the UI or codes.
 You could run both API test and mobile test separately according to your CI/CD setup (please refer to the example command line execution).

 Please be noted of the assertions made in the API call to ensure any error being captured or prompted